-Presenters made it clear that it is feasible for Canadian reuse companies to serve the high-volume capacity of stadiums and large venues.
+Presenters made it clear that it is feasible for Canadian reuse companies to serve the high-volume capacity of stadiums and large venues with the expansion of their current operations.
 However, it was raised by reuse companies that it is not financially feasible for them to expand their operations to service stadiums without an advanced order or agreement in place from venue operators.
 Simply put, once orders for reuse are placed, Canadian companies can and will fulfill them, but they need the support and investment up front.
 Venue operators also need to take into consideration the lead time for reuse companies to expand, deploy and trial reuse operations with venue staff and customers.